 USDA Center for Nutrition Policy and Promotion

-Thank you for visiting with us today, we hope you found this article informative and helpful.
+Thank you for spending time with us today, we hope you found this article informative and helpful.
 Wishing you the best of health!

 Source: Know Your Food Groups